FlipsideCrypto/fsc-evm/README.md

 ### Regarding Semantic Versioning;
 1. Semantic versioning is a versioning scheme for software that aims to convey meaning about the underlying changes with each new release.
 2. It's typically formatted as MAJOR.MINOR.PATCH (e.g. v1.2.3), where:
-- MAJOR version (first number) should increment when there are potential breaking or incompatible changes.
+- MAJOR version (first number) should increment when there are potential breaking or incompatible changes that are structural to the design of the package .
-- MINOR version (second number) should increment when functionality or features are added in a backwards-compatible manner.
+- MINOR version (second number) should increment when functionality or features are added in a backwards-compatible manner or minor breaking changes, including those that require changes to variable names or table refreshes.
-- PATCH version (third number) should increment when bug fixes are made without adding new features.
+- PATCH version (third number) should increment when bug fixes are made without adding new features, or existing variables are updated.
-1. Semantic versioning helps package users understand the degree of changes in a new release, and decide when to adopt new versions.
+3. Semantic versioning helps package users understand the degree of changes in a new release, and decide when to adopt new versions.
 With dbt packages, when you tag a release with a semantic version, users can specify the exact version they want to use in their projects.

 ---